AKROGIS/USGS-Topo-Processing/Update_Instructions.md

   - we can match based on raster name
   - Do we need any attributes for the Current topos?
   - Historic topos are unlikely to change
-    - handle small discret changes manually
+    - handle small discrete changes manually
     - large changes with kill and fill (bulk erase and update all attributes)

 - We will track `Scale`, `Map Folder`, `Create Date`, `PDS Path` and `Date on Map` from `all_metadate_topo.csv` where `Version` == `Current` (not `Historical`) in `X:\Mosaics\Statewide\Charts\USGS_Topo_Maps.gdb\Current_1to25k` Link on the `Raster Name` == `Name`

 - Historical footprints are joined to the metadata with the following geoprocessing command.
 If there is a major update, a similar command can be used to do a bulk update.
 Minor changes (as seen in any changes to the metadata files in the git diff) will need to be done manually.
 None are